 However, Thomas and Elizabeth did not have easy lives: they experienced many hardships and times of great sorrow.

-Thomas (“Tommy”) was the first.
+Thomas (“Tommy”) was the first to die.
 Thomas enlisted in the Australian Imperial Force on 11 January 1916, but was discharged medically unfit for service on 6 December that same year.
-Weak and depressed, he returned home on 15 December 1916.
+Weak and depressed, he returned home on 12 December 1916.
 He committed suicide 3 days later.
 His mother Elizabeth found him.

-I wrote about Thomas (Junior) in the postscript to my story Henry’s World War I postcards to Flora.
+I wrote about Thomas (Junior) in the postscript to my story Henry’s World War I postcards to Flora (September 11, 2015).
 Click the link if you would like to read more about Thomas.

-Josiah and Beattie made their home in Lithgow, where Josiah was later head surveyor of the Lithgow colliery.
+Josiah and Beattie made their home at Lithgow, where Josiah was head surveyor of the Lithgow colliery.
 A son, Colin, was born in April 1926.
 It was a happy marriage.
-In 1929, on her way home after a visit to her parents at Rannes, Beattie contracted influenza, which rapidly developed into typhoid fever.
+In 1929, on her way home after a visit to her parents at Rannes, Beattie came down with what appeared to be influenza, but which was in fact typhoid fever.
 She died in hospital in Brisbane on 7 September 1929.
 She was just 28 years old.
 Her entire family was devastated.

 The third of Thomas’ and Elizabeth’s children to predecease them was Charles Frederick.
-He died in June 1932.
-Charles never married.
-I am not aware of the circumstances of Charles’ death.
+He died in June 1932 of liver cancer.
+Charles, 51, never married.

-In 1937, after they sold Mons, Thomas and Elizabeth bought a house in Spring Street, Yeppoon.
+In 1937 (or thereabouts), after they sold their property at Rannes, Thomas and Elizabeth, and their daughter Emma, moved to Spring Street, Yeppoon.
 Here they lived out the rest of their days.
-Their Yeppoon home was a low-set timber cottage, with enclosed verandas, not nearly as grand as the elegant house they left behind in Rannes.
+Their Yeppoon home was a low-set timber cottage, with enclosed verandas, not nearly as grand as the elegant house they left behind on “Mons”, Rannes.

-I visited Aunt Emma on a number of occasions, and I remember her well.
+With my mother I visited Aunt Emma at Yeppoon on a number of occasions, and I remember her well.
 She was tall and stately, a gracious, noble-looking woman.
 Like many other members of the Beaumont family, she lived to an old age.
 Thomas bequeathed the Spring Street home to Emma, where she lived until a few years before her death in 1974, at 94.
 She spent the last few years of her life at the Eventide Aged Persons’ Home, Rockhampton.

 Thomas and Emma are pictured in the following photograph, taken in January 1941, at the entrance to their Yeppoon home.
 A friend, Mrs Goree (centre) and others unknown are standing on the veranda.

-Thomas Bloomfield Beaumont and Elizabeth Mary Ann (Ellen) Beaumont are buried in the North Rockhampton Cemetery.
+The remains of Thomas Bloomfield Beaumont and Elizabeth Mary Ann Beaumont are buried in the North Rockhampton Cemetery.